-Kim Leadbetter has published her Terminally Ill Adults (End of Life) Bill, which seeks to introduce assisted suicide in England and Wales.
+Kim Leadbeater has published her Terminally Ill Adults (End of Life) Bill, which seeks to introduce assisted suicide in England and Wales.
 It will be debated and voted on in parliament on 29 November.

 While the bill title does not reference assisted suicide, and campaigners prefer to talk about assisted dying, the detail of the legislation betrays that.
 This is about introducing assisted suicide – it amends the Suicide Act (1961) to allow circumstances where it is permitted to assist someone to commit suicide.

-Ahead of the publication of the bill, the MP, Ms Leadbetter, talked of it having the most rigorous safeguards of anywhere in the world”, others have talked about it being the most restrictive of any laws around assisted suicide in the world – forgetting all those countries with far more restrictive laws which do not permit it.
+Ahead of the publication of the bill, the MP, Ms Leadbeater, talked of it having the most rigorous safeguards of anywhere in the world”, others have talked about it being the most restrictive of any laws around assisted suicide in the world – forgetting all those countries with far more restrictive laws which do not permit it.

 What is also apparent is that the safeguards are more like a bureaucratic process to navigate than effective protection for the most vulnerable.
 They are designed to create a process which supports an industry of those in favour of helping people navigate the system towards the conclusion where they are helped to take their own life.
 The need for two doctors to approve is undermined by the possibility of shopping for an alternative doctor if one decides to say no. And the judge giving final approval is not required to examine why a doctor might have refused to support the application.